jasonalmaturner/jQuery2edit/README.md

 Inside the app folder, create a folder called 'Styles'.
 This is where the CSS files will be stored.
 Inside the 'Styles' folder, make a file called main.css.

-Now that we've made our basic files, we want to get them all hooked together in our index.html file.
+Now that all the basic files have been created, they all need to be hooked together in the index.html file.

-*Remember: a lot of times we get errors in the beginning of a project is because the files are not properly linked. *
+*Remember: a lot of times we get errors in the beginning of a project is because the files are not properly linked.*

 *Remember: your browser will read your index.html from top-to-bottom, left-to-right.
-This means if you put your jquery under your app.js file you will end up with an error.*
+This means if you put your jQuery under your app.js file you will end up with an error.*

 #Step 2
 ###Time For jQuery

-Now that we have our environment set up, and our markup written, it's time to get into the JavaScript with jQuery.
+Now that the environment is set up and markup written, it's time to get into the JavaScript with jQuery.

-The first thing we want to do is go into our app.js file and create our document ready function:
+The first thing to do is go into the app.js file and create the document ready function:

 *app.js*